Henry Kissinger: Cuba

 Kissinger initially supported the normalization of United States–Cuba relations, broken since 1961 (all U.S.–Cuban trade was blocked in February 1962, a few weeks after the exclusion of Cuba from the Organization of American States because of U.S. pressure).
 However, he quickly changed his mind and followed Kennedy's policy.
 After the involvement of the Cuban Revolutionary Armed Forces in the independence struggles in Angola and Mozambique, Kissinger said that unless Cuba withdrew its forces relations would not be normalized.
 Cuba refused.

 During the 1970 Cienfuegos Crisis, in which the Soviet Navy was strongly suspected of building a submarine base in the Cuban city of Cienfuegos, Kissinger met with Anatoly Dobrynin, Soviet Ambassador to the United States, informing him that the United States government considered this act a violation of the agreements made in 1962 by President John F. Kennedy and Premier Nikita Khrushchev in the wake of the Cuban Missile Crisis, prompting the Soviets to halt construction of their planned base in Cienfuegos.

 In February 1976, Kissinger considered launching air strikes against ports and military installations in Cuba, as well as deploying U.S. Marine Corps battalions based at the U.S. Navy base at Guantanamo Bay, in retaliation for Cuban president Fidel Castro's decision in late 1975 to send troops to newly independent Angola to help the MPLA in its fight against UNITA and South Africa during the start of the Angolan Civil War.

-Bolivian Coup
+Intervention in Bolivia

 Following the uprising of October 7, 1970, General Juan José Torres came to power in Bolivia, forming a left-wing nationalist government with an "anti-imperialist" stance.
 His policies, which included the nationalization of some American-owned property, led to the U.S. exerting external pressure over his government.

-On June 11, 1971, Nixon and Kissinger discussed plans for a coup in Bolivia, and later in July, the 40 Committee approved covert funding towards Torres's opposition.
-Torres was successfully overthrown by the Nationalist Popular Front, led by Hugo Banzer, in August 21, 1971.
+On June 11, 1971, Nixon and Kissinger discussed the possibility of supporting a coup in Bolivia, and later in July, the 40 Committee approved covert funding towards Torres's opposition.
+Torres was successfully overthrown by the Nationalist Popular Front, led by Hugo Banzer, on August 21, 1971.